deepanshs/mrsimulator/docs/api_py/methods/mqvas_api.rst

 Multi-quantum variable-angle spinning
 -------------------------------------

-The following classes are used in simulating multi-quantum variable-angle spinning spectrum correlating the frequencies from the symmetric multiple-quantum transition to the central transition frequencies.
+The following classes are used in a simulating multi-quantum variable-angle spinning spectrum correlating the frequencies from the symmetric multiple-quantum transition to the central transition frequencies.
 The :math:`p` and :math:`d` pathways for the MQVAS methods are